 Odds are, this isn’t the only time you’ll need a business loan.
 Some industries are naturally prone to occasional dips in revenue, while others must continuously expand to survive.
 If this sounds like you, it would be a good idea to choose a business lender that is known for approving multiple rounds of funding and prioritizing long-term partnerships.
 As long as you repay the first loan without trouble, you will likely have no problem obtaining additional rounds of funding.
 These days, it is entirely normal to take out five or six loans from the same online lender in just a few years.

 4. Hidden Differences Between the Same Product

-Certain programs, like a merchant cash advance or business line of credit, are especially prone to these little differences between business lenders.
+Specific programs, like a merchant cash advance or business line of credit, are especially prone to these little differences between business lenders.
 For example, the traditional merchant cash advance has no set due date or minimum monthly payment.
-Numerous business lenders offer products that appear to be just like a traditional merchant cash advance, but you have to pay back a specific amount by a specific time.
-With a business line of credit, paying off the debt in full usually allows you continue to draw from your credit line.
-But some business lenders give you that second round if you pay off as little as half of your original amount within a certain time frame.
-Almost every business lender has their own stipulations, and you probably won’t hear about them unless you ask.
+Numerous business lenders offer products that appear to be just like a traditional merchant cash advance, but you have to pay back a specific amount by a particular time.
+With a business line of credit, paying off the debt in full usually allows you to continue to draw from your credit line.
+But some business lenders give you that second round if you pay off as little as half of your original amount within a specific time frame.
+Almost every business lender has its stipulations, and you probably won’t hear about them unless you ask.